StripesAndPlaid/prime-sync/README.md

 1. Add `primehack-wrapper` to Steam or use Steam ROM Manager to generate a shortcut.
 2. Ensure the ROM path is passed as an argument (Steam ROM Manager handles this automatically).
 3. The wrapper script will:
-   - Pull save from the server
+   - Pull the save from the server
    - Launch PrimeHack (or another application if modified)
-   - Push the updated save after quitting
+   - Push the updated save back to the server after quitting

 ### Wrapper script contents: